The Definitive Guide to Sightseeing

 1. Cassinomagus (41mins/42km)

 The most monumental Gallo-Roman baths in Northern Europe outside of Rome were first excavated in 1958.
-Built at the beginning of the 2nd century AD, the baths covered 12,500m2 and included a 30m high temple.
-You can walk through the many types of bathing rooms and wall pictorials show a reconstruction of how it would have looked in its prime.
+Built at the beginning of the 2nd century AD, the baths covered 12,500 square meters and included a 30-meter-high temple.
+You can walk through the many types of bathing rooms, and wall pictorials show a reconstruction of how it would have looked in its prime.
 This is an excellent site and well worth a visit.

 2. Villebois-Lavalette (1 hr 2mins/66km)

-Is dominated by a large hilltop 12th-century Chateau de Villebois.
+It is dominated by a prominent hilltop 12th-century Chateau de Villebois.
 The Saturday market is worth a visit alongside the old houses and buildings that make up this very scenic village.

 3. Confolens (1hr 4mins/69km)

-This medieval town with over 60 half-timbered houses and its 13th-century bridge make a.
-Famous for an annual International Folklore Festival held in August, it's well worth a place to stop off at.
+This medieval town, with over 60 half-timbered houses and its 13th-century bridge, makes a notable stop.
+Famous for its annual International Folklore Festival held in August, it's well worth a visit.

 4. Angouleme (1hr 17mins/75km)

-Is surrounded by large boulevards which stand above the original ramparts that protected the town.
-Known for both art and history there is much to see in the old town including a very ornate cathedral.
+It is surrounded by large boulevards, which stand above the original ramparts that protected the town.
+Known for both its art and history, the old town has much to offer, including a very ornate cathedral.
 Museums include Fine Arts, Archaeology, Paper and Comic books.
-It has two famous annual events; an International Comics Festival in January and a Classic car race, which first started in 1939.
+It hosts two famous annual events: an International Comics Festival in January and a Classic Car Race in September, which first began in 1939.

 5. Aubeterre sur Dronne (1hr 21mins/78km)

-Located on a steep hill, this is the only most beautiful village in the Charente.
-It has welcomed tourists for over 1000 years as was an important stop on the pilgrimage route to Compostella in the Middle Ages.
-Of particular interest is the unusual Troglodyte (Underground) church of St Jean.
-The lovely Romanesque church of St Jacques church with its stunning facade and the many delightful small streets brimming with eateries, boutiques and galleries make this village a delight to visit.
+Located on a steep hill, this is one of France's most beautiful villages, and the only one in the Charente.
+It has welcomed tourists for over 1,000 years and was an essential stop on the medieval pilgrimage route to Santiago de Compostela.
+Of particular interest is the unusual Troglodyte (Underground) church of St Jean, which is well worth the visit.
+The lovely Romanesque church of St Jacques, with its stunning facade and the many delightful small streets brimming with eateries, boutiques, and galleries, makes this village a delight to visit.

 6. Cognac (1hr 48mins/120km)

-So, in conclusion, the above list is not exhaustive but includes suggestions for some of the most popular places to see.
+In conclusion, the above list is not exhaustive, but it includes suggestions for some of the most popular places to visit.

 Things to See & Do